-4 thoughts on “AUDIO: Belabored Podcast on Rights and Rebellions”
+4 Replies to “AUDIO: Belabored Podcast on Rights and Rebellions”

 To raise most our workforce to “price negotiators” our coming blue wave Congress simply needs to mandate union certification and de-certification elections at every private workplace; every one, three or five years, plurality rules on the latter.